mayflower/microk8s-addons/README.md

 This repository contains 4 addons:

-* spin, a framework for building and running event-driven microservice applications with WebAssembly
+* **spin**, a framework for building and running event-driven microservice applications with WebAssembly
-* istio, a copy of the existing plugin with an updated version
+* **istio**, a copy of the existing plugin with an updated version
-* redis, a simple redis addon based on bitnamis helm chart, needed for dapr
+* **redis**, a simple redis addon based on bitnamis helm chart, needed for dapr
-* dapr, a platform agnostic event driven application runtime for microservices
+* **dapr**, a platform agnostic event driven application runtime for microservices
-* kubevela, an application centric sofftware delivery platform based on the OAM standard
+* **kubevela**, an application centric sofftware delivery platform based on the OAM standard
-* keycloak, a service for user federation, strong authentication, user management, fine-grained authorizatio
+* **keycloak**, a service for user federation, strong authentication, user management, fine-grained authorizatio
-* kubeview, a Kubernetes cluster visualiser and visual explorer
+* **kubeview**, a Kubernetes cluster visualiser and visual explorer
-* postgresql, an open source object-relational database known for reliability and data integrity
+* **postgresql**, an open source object-relational database known for reliability and data integrity

 ### Addons